This was no walk in the park…

 Places we stopped at on the way, walking to El Dante.
 You can see the carvings that had been excavated.

-A few of us kind of missed lunch, as we slept in the tents a bit longer, as exhausted.
+A few of us missed lunch, as we slept in the tents a bit longer, as exhausted.
 During the day I went for a walk back to this spot, by myself, the energy here was amazing.
 It was like a portal and I felt guided to stand on this platform for quite a while.

 So it was three days walking in and two days back.
 The main day, a nine hour day was epic as I am not a ‘hiker’ as such, more someone who enjoys idly strolling.
 We had to do the days in certain times because of the daylight hours, there was no time for dawdlers.
-If you stand still, the mosquitos swarmed anyways, it was like you had to continuously keep moving.
-It was easier walking back as we bypassed Nakbe, as we had been there on the way.
+If you stand still, the mosquitos swarmed, it was like you had to continuously keep moving.
+It was easier walking back as we bypassed Nakbe, we had been there on the way.

 Every single foot step, I said quietly to myself, ‘I can do it’, this was my mantra.
 I barely spoke to anyone whilst walking, as it was the best I could do to conserve energy and stay focussed.
 Finishing this was when I realised really how much mind is over matter.